A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 Tires are wearing unevenly despite proper rotation

-- Uneven tread depth across tires
+- Uneven tread depth across the same axle

-- Excessive wear on the inner or outer edges
+- Excessive wear on the inner or outer edges of the tire

 - Vibration or pulling to one side while driving